AdreyanDistor/CS100FINALPROJECT/README.md

  > Instructions on installing and running your application

  ## Testing
  > Our project was tested using the googletest submodule to generate a test file using "cmake ."->"make"->"./runTests" that contains 74 tests.
 We also used Valgrind to check that we were memcheck clean using "./valgrind --leak-check=yes".
+We also had to run some visual tests to check the GUI's spacing and other small details.